 Information on How to Choose Your Bokken & Jo - Shape & Wood

-The first thing to determine is your "type of practice".
+As for which model and wood you should select, the first thing to determine is your "type of practice".
 Will you seldom use your weapons?
 Do you practice weapons at each class?
 What type of Aikido do you practice?

-Beginners and casual weapons practitioners will opt for a cheap and reliable material such as red oak, and a "classic" shape Bokken.
+Beginners and casual weapons practitioners will opt for a light and reliable material such as red oak, and a "classic" shape Bokken.
 If your practice involves important clashes between weapons, then you will turn instead to the more durable white oak.
 If you are looking for an original wood, then Isu no Ki is for you.

 The Weight of the Weapon - It depends on the shape and type of wood